Toughbook: Toughbook CF-C2

-Toughbook semi-rugged models
+Toughbook semi-rugged and business-rugged models

 Panasonic CF-41

 This was the very first model of the Panasonic CF-XX series, released in March 1995.
 It was not marketed with the name "Toughbook" at that time, however it is technically the first model released in the Toughbook line of laptops, also marketed under the "Panasonic Pronote AV" name in Japan.
 It was on the market until October 1996 and was built in 3 models that had improved specifications over time; the CF-41 Mk1, the CF-41 Mk2 and the CF-41 Mk3.
 The range of processors fitted ranged from the 486DX2 up to the Pentium 120.
 The included memory ranged from 4MB up to 16MB with an expandability up to 32MB for some models.
 All models featured ESS soundcard audio, a quad speed CD drive, 1.4MB 3 1/2-inch floppy drive and 2 PCMCIA slots.
 The screens on most of the models are 640x480 TFT modules, with the very early models offering 640x480 STN modules and some of the later MK3 models offering 800x600 TFT modules.
 The installed 2.5 inch hard drives ranged from 260MB up to 1.35GB.
 A unique feature of the CF-41 is that the CD drive is accessed by lifting the keyboard; the under keyboard compartment also provided storage for another CD.
 IBM similarly on the ThinkPad 760 series, featured swappable components such as its CD drive, hard drive and battery via lifting the keyboard.